-- Annual assessment of one or more student outcomes (see general process description below) - Interaction, teamwork, and completed leadership tasks at annual scholar retreats each August (Observation and Written Evaluations) - Student online course evaluations each semester, and/or other audits created for use - Online Alumni and Current Student Surveys conducted through Survey Monkey.
+- Annual assessment of one or more student outcomes (see general process description below) - Interaction, teamwork, and completed leadership tasks at annual scholar retreats each August (Observation and Written Evaluations) - Student online course evaluations each semester, and/or other audits created for use - Online Alumni and Current Student Surveys conducted through Google Sheets.
 (Results from an alumni survey dropped in April 2019 were analyzed following the assessment report deadline for AY 2018-19.
 That summary and a brief follow-up plan are noted in Assessment Results and Continuous Processes on Pages 9-10.
-A follow-up to this alumni survey is scheduled for Summer/Fall 2022.) - Student composite GPA analysis and comparison each semester for faculty and staff review - Written and Oral evaluations from professionals who oversee students in projects and internships - Insights from alumni, campus faculty/staff, and other professional observers - Faculty review and updates to course syllabi and scheduling changes to positively affect student progress and timely completion - Student analysis and synthesis of leadership skills and qualities through discussions with mentors and faculty, and as of Fall 2015, students develop an oral presentation or "defense" of their portfolios.
-Further, students who co-create their leadership experiences, provide personal feedback of their experiences during the oral presentation stage(s).
+A follow-up to this alumni survey originally scheduled for AY 2022-23 will be completed in Spring 2024.) - Student composite GPA analysis and comparison each semester for faculty and staff review - Written and Oral evaluations from professionals who oversee students in projects and internships - Insights from alumni, campus faculty/staff, and other professional observers - Faculty review and updates to course syllabi and scheduling changes to positively affect student progress and timely completion

+• Student analysis and synthesis of leadership skills and qualities through discussions with mentors and faculty, and as of Fall 2015, students develop an oral presentation or "defense" of their portfolios.
+Further, students who co-create their leadership experiences provide personal feedback of their experiences during the oral presentation stage(s).

-Portfolio Assessment: How it Works
+Portfolio Assessment: How it Works and How it Changed